-Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, purchased, or granted.
-Most state employees are covered under the Virginia Sickness and Disability Program (VSDP), and are not eligible for disability retirement.
-VSDP members are subject to a one-year waiting period before becoming eligible for non-work related disability benefits.
+For members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7 percent on all service, regardless of when it was earned, purchased, or granted.
+Most state employees are covered under the Virginia Sickness and Disability Program (VSDP) and are not eligible for disability retirement.
+VSDP members are subject to a one-year waiting period before becoming eligible for non-workrelated disability benefits.